-DISRUPT 2024 spotlights trends, innovations, and IGEL ecosystem partners driving the future of EUC.
+IGEL DISRUPT spotlights trends, innovations, and IGEL ecosystem partners driving the future of EUC.

 The theme "Now and Next" captured the conference's dual focus: celebrating today's advancements while creating a visionary path forward.

 "Now & Next is all about solving the IT industry's problems, with an eye toward the future.
-Over the past five years, significant changes have occurred.
-From the shift to hybrid and remote to the increase in cybersecurity threats that affect data, applications, and infrastructure to the rise of AI-driven technologies.
-This has created new challenges for businesses and IT leaders — challenges they must solve today to secure and elevate the end-user computing experience."— Carl Gersh, VP of Global Marketing, IGEL
+The shift to hybrid and remote work, rising threats, and AI present new challenges for businesses and IT leaders to address for a secure and enhanced end-user computing experience." — Carl Gersh, VP of Global Marketing, IGEL

 1. The Future of Enterprise is Multi-Tenant, Multi-Cloud, Hybrid

 In 2024, EUC is reshaping workspace and endpoint protection models to align with AI-driven trends and the increasing user demand for "work from anywhere."
-The focus is on developing user-centric solutions that integrate into an interoperable ecosystem, providing enterprises with the necessary flexibility and scale.
+The focus is on developing user-centric solutions that integrate into an interoperable ecosystem, giving enterprises necessary flexibility.

 Mark Templeton's Vision for "Enterprise Utility Computing"